Zilliqa/scilla-docs/docs/source/scilla-in-depth.rst

      ...
    =>

-A contract constraint provides a way of establishing a contract invariant as soon as the contract is deployed, thus preventing the contract being deployed with non-sensical parameters.
+The constraint must be an expression of type ``Bool``.

+The constraint is checked when the contract is deployed.
+Contract deployment only succeeds if the constraint evaluates to ``True``.
+If it evaluates to ``False``, then the deployment fails.

 .. note::

    Declaring a constract constraint is optional.
-If no constraint is declared, then the constraint is assumed to simply be the boolean value ``True``.
+If no constraint is declared, then the constraint is assumed to simply be ``True``.